-8.1 Prior to Saturation-After assembling the triaxial chamber, perform the following operations:

-8.1.1 Bring the axial load piston into contact with the specimen cap several times to permit proper seating and alignment of the piston with the cap.
-During this procedure, take care not to apply an axial load to the specimen exceeding 0.5% of the estimated axial load at failure.
-When the piston is brought into contact, record the reading of the deformation indicator to three significant digits.

-8.1.2 Fill the chamber with the chamber liquid, being careful to avoid trapping air or leaving an air space in the chamber.

-8.2 Saturation-The objective of the saturation phase of the test is to fill all voids in the specimen with water without undesirable prestressing of the specimen or allowing the specimen to swell.
+- 8.1 Prior to Saturation-After assembling the triaxial chamber, perform the following operations: - 8.1.1 Bring the axial load piston into contact with the specimen cap several times to permit proper seating and alignment of the piston with the cap.
+During this procedure, take care not to apply an axial load to the specimen exceeding $0.5\,\%$ of the estimated axial load at failure.
+When the piston is brought into contact, record the reading of the deformation indicator. - 8.1.2 Fill the chamber with the chamber liquid, being careful to avoid trapping air or leaving an air space in the chamber. - 8.2 Saturation-The objective of the saturation phase of the test is to fill all voids in the specimen with water without undesirable prestressing of the specimen, allowing the specimen to swell, or causing migration of fines.
 Saturation is usually accomplished by applying back pressure to the specimen pore water to drive air into solution after saturating the system by either: (1) applying vacuum to the specimen and dry drainage system (lines, porous disks, pore-pressure device, filter-strips or cage, and disks) and then allowing deaired water to flow through the system and specimen while maintaining the vacuum; or (2) saturating the drainage system by boiling the porous disks in water and allowing water to flow through the system prior to mounting the specimen.
 It should be noted that placing the air into solution is a function of both time and pressure.
 Accordingly, removing as much air as possible prior to applying back pressure will decrease the amount of air that will have to be placed into solution and will also decrease the back pressure required for saturation.
 In addition, air remaining in the specimen and drainage system just prior to applying back pressure will go into solution much more readily if deaired water is used for saturation.
-The use of deaired water will also decrease the time and back pressure required for saturation.
+The use of deaired water will also decrease the time and backpressure required for saturation.
 Many procedures have been developed to accomplish saturation.
 The following are suggested procedures:

-8.2.1 Starting with Initially Dry Drainage System-Increase the partial vacuum acting on top of the specimen to the maximum available vacuum.
-If the effective consolidation stress under which the strength is to be determined is less than the maximum partial vacuum, apply a lower partial vacuum to the chamber.
+8.2.1 Starting with Initially Dry Drainage System-Increase from partial vacuum acting on top of the specimen to the maximum available vacuum.
+If the final effective consolidation stress is less than the maximum partial vacuum, apply a lower vacuum to the chamber.
 The difference between the partial vacuum applied to the specimen and the chamber should never exceed the effective consolidation stress for the test and should not be less than 35 kPa (5 lbf/in.2) to allow for flow through the sample.
-After approximately 10 min, allow deaired water to percolate from the bottom to the top of the specimen under a differential vacuum of less than 20 kPa (3 lbf/in.2) (Note 14).
+After approximately 10 min, allow deaired water to slowly percolate from the bottom to the top of the specimen (Note 15).